 How to Answer Interview Questions About Your Experience

-Interviews are difficult and stressful for everyone, regardless of where you are in your career.
-The application process is time-consuming and when you finally get that interview, it is normal to stress about certain questions.
+Interviews are difficult and stressful for anyone, regardless of career status.
+The application process is extremely time-consuming, so when an interview opportunity is finally obtained, it is normal to stress about rising to the occasion of adequately answering certain questions.

 Common Interview Questions About Your Experience